 An often overlooked tool is expense automation software.
 It’s great for managing your budget and preventing overspending.

-When you integrate expense automation into your marketing tech stack, you can optimize budget allocation.
+When you integrate expense automation into your marketing tech stack as a part of your structured marketing campaign template, you can optimize budget allocation.

 Picture an ecommerce company.